Oxicam

 Piroxicam, the most popular drug of the oxicam class.

 Oxicam is a class of non-steroidal anti-inflammatory drugs (NSAIDs), meaning that they have anti-inflammatory, analgesic, and antipyretic therapeutic effects.
 Oxicams bind closely to plasma proteins.
 Most oxicams are unselective inhibitors of the cyclooxygenase (COX) enzymes.
 The exception is meloxicam with a slight (10:1) preference for COX-2, which, however, is only clinically relevant at low doses.

 The most popular drug of the oxicam class is piroxicam.
 Other examples include: ampiroxicam, droxicam, pivoxicam, tenoxicam, lornoxicam, and meloxicam.

 Isoxicam has been suspended as a result of fatal skin reactions.

 Chemistry

 The physico-chemical characteristics of these molecules vary greatly depending upon the environment.

 In contrast to most other NSAIDs, oxicams are not carboxylic acids.
 They are tautomeric, and can exist as a number of tautomers (keto-enol tautomerism), here exemplified by piroxicam:

 Side effects

-The oxicams are associated with drug-related erythema multiforme (EM), Stevens–Johnson syndrome, and toxic epidermal necrolysis (TEN).
-This association is one of the reasons oxicams are not regularly prescribed.
+The use of NSAIDs can, rarely, trigger severe cutaneous adverse reactions such as Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
+Epidemiologic studies and reviews have reported that, among NSAIDs, the oxicam derivatives (e.g., piroxicam, tenoxicam, meloxicam) are associated with a comparatively higher risk of SJS/TEN, particularly early after starting treatment, although the absolute risk remains low.

+Isoxicam was withdrawn/suspended from marketing after reports of fatal skin reactions.